Jeannie Mai: 2013–present

-In 2013, Mai was the host of a live weekly series titled Style Pop on the Style Network.
-From 2013-2022, Mai served as a co-host of the syndicated daytime talk show The Real, originally alongside Adrienne Bailon, Tamar Braxton, Loni Love, and Tamera Mowry, which premiered on July 15, 2013.
+In 2013, Mai became the host of a live weekly series titled Style Pop on the Style Network which ran for one season.
+Jeannie Mai served as one of the co-hosts of the Emmy-winning daytime talk show The Real from its debut in 2013 until its conclusion in 2022.
+Known for her lively personality and candid discussions, Mai brought her unique perspective to the panel, which included co-hosts like Tamera Mowry, Adrienne Bailon, Loni Love, Tamar Braxton, and later, Garcelle Beauvais.
+Throughout her tenure, she covered a range of topics, from personal experiences and pop culture to social issues and lifestyle advice.
+The show premiered on July 15, 2013.
 Following a trial summer run during 2013 on the Fox Television Stations group, it was picked up to series the following year.
 In 2018, Mai and her co-hosts won the Daytime Emmy Award for Outstanding Entertainment Talk Show Host for their work.

-In 2015, Mai was host of the reality competition Steampunk'd on GSN.
-She also was a fashion correspondent on Entertainment Tonight.
+In 2015, Mai hosted the reality competition Steampunk'd on GSN.
+She was also a fashion correspondent on Entertainment Tonight.

-In 2016, she brought her show How Do I Look? to Asia's Diva network.
+In 2016, Mai brought her show How Do I Look? to Asia's Diva network.
 The following year, she portrayed Lady Luck on the American game show The Joker's Wild.
 Mai also became an ambassador for ReimagineMyself.com a program encouraging people living with relapsing multiple sclerosis (MS) to reimagine life with the chronic disease.

+From 2019 to 2022 Mai appeared as a sideline correspondent on the hit mini-golf competition show Holey Moley on ABC.

 On September 2, 2020, Mai was announced as one of the celebrities competing on the 29th season of Dancing with the Stars.
 She was forced to exit the show on November 2, 2020, after being diagnosed with epiglottitis, an inflammatory condition that can cause swelling and block airflow to the lungs.

-On October 18, 2022, she was announced as host of America's Test Kitchen: The Next Generation, which premiered on December 9, 2022.
+On October 18, 2022, Mai was announced as the host of America's Test Kitchen: The Next Generation, which premiered on December 9, 2022.

 On January 4, 2023, Mai and former Miss Universe Olivia Culpo were announced as hosts for the 71st Miss Universe pageant to be held at New Orleans, Louisiana on January 14.

+Mai, Miss Universe 2022 R'Bonney Gabriel and Alden Richards were announced as hosts for the Miss Universe Philippines 2024 to be held at the SM Mall of Asia Arena in Pasay, Metro Manila, Philippines, on May 22, 2024.

+On October 14, 2024, Lifetime announced its lineup of holiday movies for the upcoming Christmas season.
+Among them, Mai will appear in a supporting role in "Christmas In The Spotlight," a romantic holiday comedy that will loosely interpret the real-life relationship between Travis Kelce and Taylor Swift.